-The Certificate in Accounting is available to students in degree programs.
+Students can enroll in the Certificate in Accounting as a separate program or concurrently with another MSVU program.
 Both the certificate and degree may be taken concurrently.
 If taken concurrently, the Principles Governing the Awarding of Multiple Credentials will be in effect.
 If not earned concurrently, the University regulations regarding a second credential will be in effect.
 Students are advised to review sections 2.1.5 Holders of University Degrees, Diplomas and Certificates on page 21 and 2.1.11 Principles Governing the Awarding of Multiple Credentials on page 23 during program planning and completion.